astroport-fi/aips/AIP0/aip0.md

 - **Withdrawn:** Assigned when a AIP Author withdraws their AIP proposal.

   > A AIP may be withdrawn at any point before it enters an on-chain vote.
-Note that a withdrawn proposal can be taken over from the original Author with a simple transition facilitated by a AIP Editor and the respective parties.
+Note that a withdrawn proposal can be taken over from the original Author with a simple transition facilitated by an AIP Editor and the respective parties.
 If the original AIP Author ceases to be available, a AIP Editor may proceed with the transfer of authorship.

 - **Deferred:** Assigned when a proposal has been deemed as not ready or not a priority but can be re-proposed at a later date.
 This status can be assigned during ARC or by a rejecting forum poll or Signal Request.

 - **Obsolete:** Assigned when:

-  - A AIP has been superseded or deprecated.
+  - An AIP has been superseded or deprecated.
-  - A AIP has been deferred for over six months.
+  - An AIP has been deferred for over six months.
-  - A AIP Author has abandoned the proposal and no person has communicated willingness to take over the responsibility of a AIP Author.
+  - An AIP Author has abandoned the proposal and no person has communicated willingness to take over the responsibility of an AIP Author.

 #### AIP Status Change Process

-If a AIP Author requests a status change for a AIP, a AIP Editor will review it.
+If an AIP Author requests a status change for an AIP, an AIP Editor will review it.
 If the status change is warranted, the AIP Editor will change the status.
 Otherwise, the AIP Editor will revert and highlight issues for the AIP Author to fix before requesting another status change.

 ---

 ### AIP0: AIP Replacement Process

-A AIP can define one or more replacement targets in its preamble.
+An AIP can define one or more replacement targets in its preamble.
 If the AIP is given the `Accepted` status, the replacement target(s) AIPs receive the `Obsolete` status and effectively become inactive.
 The replaced AIP will record the number of the AIP that replaced it.
 AIPs that depend on the replaced AIP will instead interact with the new AIP.

-Since dependencies carry over, a AIP with defined replacement targets must strictly adhere to dependency requirements and interface correctly with AIPs that depend on the replaced AIP.
+Since dependencies carry over, an AIP with defined replacement targets must strictly adhere to dependency requirements and interface correctly with AIPs that depend on the replaced AIP.

 ---